billpg/HashBack/README.md

 The hash calculation takes the following steps.
 1. Convert the remaining JSON into its canonical representation of bytes per RFC 8785.
 2. Append the following salt bytes to the byte array immediately after the `}` byte.
 (The added bytes are 64 ASCII capital letters.)
-   - "IJSMRNLWPQFVCJMRYXKBWLZHUFGDJEPKWSBXMLDIQUGWSZTPOXVDCIKHRWFOLSTA".
+   - "EAHMPQJRZDKGNVOFSIBJCZGUQAFWKDBYEGHJRUZMKFYTQPOHADJBFEXTUWLYSZNC"<!--FIXED_SALT-->
 3. Hash the byte block including salt with a single round of SHA256.
 4. Encode the hash result using BASE-64, including the trailing hash.

 As all of the values are strings without control characters and all the JSON property names begin (by design) with a different capital letter, a simplified RFC 8785 generator could be used without needing to implement the full specification.

 The fixed salt is used to ensure that a valid hash could only be calculated by reading this document.
 The salt string is not sent with the request so any hashes resulting could only be used for this exchange.
-The generation of this string is described at (TODO - Link to generator code).
+[Generator code with commentary for fixed salt string.](https://github.com/billpg/CrossRequestTokenExchange/blob/486b2825ce6718ac1d458ce27f98501c46badb7e/GenFixedSalt/GenFixedSalt.cs)

 The hash file published under the URL listed in the JSON under `VerifyCallerUrl` is published under the type `text/plain`.
 The file must be one line with the BASE-64 encoded hash in ASCII as that only line.
 The file may end with CR, LF or CRLF bytes, or with no end-of-line byte sequence at all.

-The expected hash of the above "1066" example is: TODO
+The expected hash of the above "1066" example is:
+- "9oUL6O9QXgZH2ycyqP1BJsCScDt9dYgirGRa/dDdEeI="<!--1066_EXAMPLE_HASH-->

 ### 200 "Success" Response
 A 200 response will include the requested Bearer token and other useful details in a JSON response body.
 The JSON will have the following string properties, all required.